 SHARE TO SHOW YOUR SUPPORT:

 Oceana remains committed to ensuring that the legislation offshore drilling in Belize’s waters remains in force.

-A map released in February 2010 by the Geology and Petroleum Department confirmed that massive oil exploration concessions have been granted throughout the country of Belize -- including in marine reserves and national parks.
+In February 2010, a map was released by the Geology and Petroleum Department confirmingthat massive oil exploration concessions had been granted throughout the country of Belize — including in marine reserves and national parks.

 Offshore drilling of this magnitude would be devastating to Belize’s tourism and fishing industry, our marine food security and the viability of coastal communities.
 Oceana believes the process should be transparent, with input from all relevant parties and the general public.

 In December 2011, The Belize Coalition to Save our Natural Heritage through Oceana in Belize triggered the Referendum for offshore oil exploration and drilling by delivering over 18,000 signatures to the Governor General’s office.
 In a historic response, the second step in the referendum process had been approved, as the 18,000 plus signatures were forwarded to the Chief Elections Officer for vetting.

 In February 2012, approximately 30,000 Belizeans voluntarily turned up to 51 polling stations across the country to make their position on offshore oil exploration in Belize known – an event now known as ‘the People’s Referendum’.
 Out of all the persons polled, 96% voted NO to offshore oil drilling in Belize’s waters.